-This entirely original and deeply troubling first novel is written in the voice of an unnamed working class Englishwoman, bright but poorly educated.
+This entirely original and deeply troubling novel about terrorism is written in the voice of an unnamed working class Englishwoman, bright but poorly educated.
 For starters, she doesn’t have a clue about commas, or just about any other punctuation, for that matter.
-At first, what seem to be her run-on sentences are jarring, even off-putting.
+At first, her run-on sentences are jarring, even off-putting.
 But the story is powerful, and the language shortly becomes easier to take.
 Before you know it, you’re hooked.

 Incendiary is structured as an open letter to Osama bin Laden from a devastated young mother whose husband and young son have died in a massive terrorist attack on a soccer game in London.
 The book’s four sections cover events in the spring, when the attack occurs, and in the succeeding summer, fall, and winter of one terrible year, perhaps the worst in London’s history.
 But here’s how the narrator puts it all in context: